Saturday, July 2, 2011

 1999: John Popper, harmonica player of Blues Traveler, experienced chest pains and underwent angioplasty at a hospital in Los Angeles.
 The band postponed concerts for a month.

-1999: Guy Mitchell, one of the early stars of the Rock Era, died in Las Vegas at the age of 72.
+1999: Guy Mitchell, one of the early stars of the Rock Era, died in Las Vegas at the age of 72 of complications from cancer surgery.

-2000: Bruce Springsteen and the E Street Band performed at the MSG in New York City.
+2000: Bruce Springsteen and the E Street Band performed at Madison Square Garden in New York City.

 2000: Kylie Minogue had the top song in the U.K., with "Spinning Around", a song written by Paula Abdul.